JoshTeam841/Tharmal-Curve-Fit/README.md

-c.setFileName('C:/smb.png') # some file path to the png image c.setYAxis(.1,1000) # use datasheet to set up the min and max value for Y axis c.setXAxis(.001,1000) # use datasheet to set up the min and max value for X axis c.setClip(200) # If you want to limit the max C/W then make then set to the value you want, otherwise make this larger than your max C/W c.compute() #This will print out .param values for each RC.
+c.setFileName('C:/smb.png') # some file path to the png image c.setYAxis(.1,1000) # use datasheet to set up the min and max value for Y axis c.setXAxis(.001,1000) # use datasheet to set up the min and max value for X axis c.setClip(200) # If you want to limit the max C/W then set to the value you want it limited to0, otherwise make this larger than your max C/W. c.compute() #This will print out .param values for each RC.

 c.graph() # This will plot the extracted data and will show the thermal model on top of it.